golang-cafe/job-board/README.md

 **Setup Guide**

 The only thing that needs to be setup in order for the app to run is the PostgreSQL database instance.
-Please run the following command in order to setup your local database instance.
+Please ,run the following command in order to setup your local database instance.

 ```
 ./setup-database.sh